Lionfish Zebra MED

 Suitable Tank Buddies

 They are best kept with other more aggressive species of fish because the shy docile ones will have a hard time with it.
-Be aware that they will try to eat almost anything that is small enough to fit inside its mouth.
+Be aware that they will try to eat almost anything that is small enough to fit inside their mouth.
 So take care when selecting tank buddies, even other Lionfish.

-Big Groupers, Pufferfish, Snappers and Angelfish would make great choices as tank mates as long as they are bigger in size than the Lionfish.
+Big Groupers, Pufferfish, Snappers, and Angelfish would make great choices as tank mates as long as they are bigger in size than the Lionfish.
 Take care that your Lionfish doesn't outgrow them.
-Live coral, cucumbers and starfish will be left alone and other Lionfish will be fine too, as long as there is enough space for them in the tank.
+Live coral, cucumbers, and starfish will be left alone and other Lionfish will be fine too, as long as there is enough space for them in the tank.

 Appropriately sized Rays and Sharks can be kept together but be aware they can sometimes prey on the Lionfish regardless of its spines.
-Invertebrates and crustaceans will be preyed upon if they are small enough, so choose them carefully if attempting to house with this type of Lionfish.
+Invertebrates and crustaceans will be preyed upon if they are small enough, so choose them carefully if attempting to house this type of Lionfish.

 Feeding Your Zebra Lion Fish

 These fish are carnivores and in the wild will survive on a diet on crustaceans and small fish.
 Try to provide a wide variety of meaty sources such as mysis and brine shrimp as well as small crabs and invertebrates.
 Position the food as close as possible to the fish as they don't like to move around looking for it.
-Eventually with patience it will learn to accept frozen meat and other carnivore preparations.
+Eventually, with patience, it will learn to accept frozen meat and other carnivore preparations.
 Keep going with the live food as long as necessary.